satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 # 7. Conclusion
 ### Project Summary & Impact

-This project focused on detecting fraudulent job postings using machine learning and natural language processing techniques.
-By analyzing both textual job descriptions and structured metadata, the study demonstrated that machine learning models can effectively distinguish between real and fake job postings.
-While traditional TF-IDF–based models achieved reasonable accuracy, they struggled with identifying fraudulent postings due to strong class imbalance.
+This project aimed to identify fraudulent job postings using machine learning and natural language processing techniques.
+By examining both the text of job descriptions and structured metadata, the analysis showed that machine learning models can successfully differentiate between legitimate and fake job postings.
+Although traditional TF-IDF–based models performed reasonably well, they had difficulty accurately detecting fraudulent postings, largely due to the imbalance between real and fake listings in the dataset.

-The introduction of LLM-based embeddings significantly improved model performance by capturing deeper semantic meaning in job descriptions.
-Among all approaches tested, XGBoost combined with LLM embeddings produced the strongest and most balanced results, achieving high accuracy and Macro-F1 scores.
-The final Streamlit application further translated this model into a practical tool that allows users to assess job postings in real time, helping protect job seekers, educational institutions, and recruiting platforms from online scams.
+To address this limitation, LLM-based embeddings were introduced, which significantly improved the model’s ability to understand the semantic context of job descriptions.
+Among all the approaches tested, the combination of XGBoost with LLM embeddings delivered the most reliable and balanced performance, achieving high accuracy and strong Macro-F1 scores.
+The development of a Streamlit web application further transformed the model into a practical tool, allowing users to evaluate job postings in real time and helping protect job seekers, educational institutions, and recruiting platforms from online scams.

 ### Limitations